Is Concrete Protocol Safe?

 How much money is at stake in Concrete Protocol?

-Concrete Protocol currently holds over $1.1B in user deposits.
+Concrete Protocol currently holds more than $962M in user deposits.
 A protocol of this size typically has deeper liquidity, more eyes on the code, and more attention from auditors — but it also means a single failure has a much larger blast radius.

 What's the worst-case scenario for Concrete Protocol?